jiangxingcheng/MyNodeServer/README.md

 npm install -g bower
 ```

-Then install all the bower dependencies from bower.json
+Then install all the bower dependencies from bower.json in MyNodeserverBackend
 ```javascript
 bower install
 ```